getsentry/security-cloud-functions-template/README.md

 !!!
 WORK IN PROGRESS !!!

+# Security Cloud Functions Template
+A template to quickly spin up cloud functions and cron jobs in GCP using terraform, with dedicated/least-privileged service account and secure by default settings

+# Setup
 update the local variables in `main.tf` with your own GCP project and settings
 ```
 locals {